 We’ve used both for our personal and business projects without hassles and fuss.

 We see the appeal of a domain name generator… but it’s a bit lazy.

-These generators have their place if, example, you’re creating microsites or maybe you need something quick for a project.
-But using a domain generator doesn’t really factor the qualities we’re looking for when choosing a name.
+These generators have their place if, for example, you’re creating microsites or maybe you need something quick for a project.
+But using a domain generator doesn’t really factor in the qualities we’re looking for when choosing a name.